FLL-e/resumee/index.md

 - **Matlab and simulink**: Simulink toolbox for Control engineering, and matlab IDE used in different areas during my degree studies (from mech and maths to solve problem with numerical methods to image steganography)

 ### More info
-Currently I'm living in town next to Barcelona

 [LinkedIn](linkedin.com/in/francisco-luque-luque)